BrewBlox/brewblox-documentation/research/automated_release.md

 GitHub offers additional functionality for tags with [GitHub Releases][13].

-While we don't particularly care about GitHub releases (we release Python code to PyPi), tags are still a good indicator of at which commit a release was done.
+We don't particularly need the package distribution offered by GitHub Releases, as we release our Python code to PyPi.

+More useful is the easy display/editing of tag descriptions.
+These can be used as release change logs.

 ## Travis Deployment